XiaoTaoWang/TADLib/README.rst

-Inspired by the observation that there exist great differences in chromatin interaction pattern and gene expression level among TADs, a chromatin interaction feature is developed to capture the aggregation degree of long-range chromatin interactions.
-Application to human and mouse cell lines shows that there exist heterogeneous structures among TADs and the structural rearrangement across cell lines is significantly associated with transcription activity remodeling.
+Inspired by the observation that there exist great differences in chromatin interaction pattern and gene expression level among TADs, a chromatin interaction feature called Aggregation Preference (AP) is developed to capture the aggregation degree of long-range chromatin interactions.
+Application to human and mouse cell lines (including both traditional Hi-C and in situ Hi-C datasets) shows that there exist heterogeneous structures among TADs and the structural rearrangement across cell lines is significantly associated with transcription activity remodelling.

-TADLib package is written in Python and provides a four-step pipeline:
+TADLib package is written in Python and provides a three-step pipeline:

-- Identifying TAD from Hi-C data (optional)
 - Selecting long-range chromatin interactions in each TAD
-- Finding the aggregation patterns of selected interactions
+- Finding aggregation patterns of selected interactions
 - Calculating chromatin interaction feature of TAD

 Installation